-Due to our culture, customer-centric sales and marketing system, and our systems and processes, we are one of America's largest and fastest growing home builders and land developers.
-We provide move-in-ready homes to primarily entry-level homebuyers and have expanded our footprint from 25 active communities in four states as of our initial public offering in November 2013 to 101 active communities in 19 states as of December 31, 2021.
+Due to our culture, customer-centric sales and marketing system, and our systems and processes, we are one of America's largest home builders and land developers.
+We provide move-in-ready homes to primarily entry-level homebuyers and have expanded our footprint from 25 active communities in four states as of our initial public offering in November 2013 to 99 active communities in 20 states as of December 31, 2022.
 Our long-term success depends on our ability to attract, engage, incentivize and retain highly talented individuals who are committed to our systems-based strategy.

-Our executive compensation program links the pay of each NEO to his or her performance and advancement of LGI's overall annual and long-term performance and business strategies.
+Our executive compensation program links the pay of each NEO to such NEO's performance and advancement of LGI's overall annual and long-term performance and business strategies.